 - Materials & Quality

-In this Leesa Mattress review 2018, we have discussed how you can find if it is right for you, or if you need something different.
+In this Leesa Mattress review, we have discussed how you can find if it is right for you, or if you need something different.
 We have discussed the pros and cons of the Leesa mattress and explained how its construction is best suited to certain types of a sleeper.
 We have also answered some questions asked of us.
 Please contact us if you need further information on this or any other type of mattress.
+We have also explained the change made from the original AvenaTM foam to the new LSA200TM foam in September, 2018.